-This morning, decadent nail polish brand Smith & Cult announced that its limited-edition, completely sold-out Nailed Lacquer in 1972 was officially back on shelves.
+Decadent nail polish brand Smith & Cult announced that its limited-edition completely sold-out Nailed Lacquer in 1972 was officially back on shelves.
 Following its initial launch, the opaque rose-gold foil lacquer was an instant hit among nail junkies.
 In fact, it was the first of the brand's polishes to sell out "in record time."
-The second the initial release went out of stock, social media flipped and remained in mourning—until today, when Smith & Cult's president and co-founder, Jeanne Chavez, says the brand "swiftly took action to restock 1972."
-The product became available again this morning.
+The second the initial release went out of stock, social media flipped and remained in mourning until Smith & Cult's president and co-founder, Jeanne Chavez, announced the brand "swiftly took action to restock 1972."

 According to the brand, there is a "rose gold rush" happening in the beauty community that is not "slowing down anytime soon."
-It has not been announced yet whether 1972 will become available again, but you can sign up to be notified on Smith & Cult's website if it does.
+Fortunately, Amazon has 1972 in stock.
+You can also get a similar look with Essie's Mirror Metallics Nail Polish Collection in Penny Talk ($9).